grafana/mimir/docs/sources/mimir/get-started/about-grafana-mimir-architecture/index.md

 To effectively use the WAL, and to be able to recover the in-memory series if an ingester abruptly terminates, store the WAL to a persistent disk that can survive an ingester failure.
 For example, when running in the cloud, include an AWS EBS volume or a GCP persistent disk.
 If you are running the Grafana Mimir cluster in Kubernetes, you can use a StatefulSet with a persistent volume claim for the ingesters.
 The location on the filesystem where the WAL is stored is the same location where local TSDB blocks (compacted from head) are stored.
-The location of the filesystem and the location of the local TSDB blocks cannot be decoupled.
+The locations of the WAL and the local TSDB blocks cannot be decoupled.

 For more information, refer to [timeline of block uploads]({{< relref "../../manage/run-production-environment/production-tips#how-to-estimate--querierquery-store-after" >}}) and [Ingester]({{< relref "../../references/architecture/components/ingester" >}}).